-Loans and receivables are financial assets with fixed or determinable payments that are not quoted in an active market.
+Financial assets measured at amortized cost are comprised of the Company's cash and cash equivalents, short-term investments and receivables.
 Such assets are recognized initially at fair value plus any directly attributable transaction costs.
-Subsequent to initial recognition, loans and receivables are measured at amortized cost using the effective interest method, less any impairment losses.
+Subsequent to initial recognition, financial assets measured at amortized cost are measured at amortized cost using the effective interest method, less impairment losses.